dominicmauro/blogipsa/_posts/2018/2018-12-02-what-heck-paul-manafort-do.markdown.md

 ---
 layout: post
-title: What The Heck Did Paul Manafort Just Do?
+title: What The Heck Did Paul Manafort Do?
 date: 2018-12-02
 categories:
 - Pardon Me, Sir